Estimated reading time: 12 minutes

 Can you get your gun rights back in Minnesota?

-Gun laws in Minnesota are a web of Minnesota state and federal statutes and court rulings.
+Gun laws in Minnesota are a web of Constitutional rights, Minnesota state and federal statutes, and court rulings.
+But information here should help those researching the laws.
+It’s not legal advice.

-Step one: Find the Cause of the Problem
+Step one: Find the Cause & Document

 But there are other, less common events.
 And these include a civil commitment for mentally illness, a juvenile adjudication for a felony “crime of violence,” etc. (see, e.g., the list in Minn.
 Stat.
-724.713).
+624.713).

-Step two: General Rule – Automatic Gun Rights Back After a Minnesota Felony
+Automatic Gun Rights Back After Minnesota Felony

 The general rule is that you automatically get your gun rights back after your Minnesota felony sentence expires.
 And when your felony sentence expires, you are off-paper.
-So this means discharge from jail or prison and from probation or supervised release.
+So this means discharge from jail or prison and also discharge from probation or supervised release.

 But, for some Minnesota felonies there is a default lifetime ban.
-More on that below.
+More on that exception below.
 But first, let’s look deeper at the general rule.

 Anyone convicted of a felony loses their civil rights to firearms at least until discharge from the sentence or probation: